gregsymons/sbt-native-packager/src/sphinx/introduction/goals.rst

 Goals
 =====

-.. note:: SBT native packager lets you build application packages in native formats.
+SBT native packager lets you build application packages in native formats.
 It offers different archetypes for common configurations, such as simple Java apps or server applications.